-For more information or if you are interested in conducting the SOS Prevention Program with a youth group, contact the Signs of Suicide Program Coordinator, Nathan Holland, 775-348-6777, email@example.com.
+For more information or if you are interested in conducting the SOS Prevention Program with a youth group, contact the Signs of Suicide Program Manager:

-Please note: If you or someone is having active thoughts of suicide, please call the National Suicide Prevention Hotline at 1-800-273-TALK (8255) or visit their website at http://www.suicidepreventionlifeline.org/.
-If this is an emergency you may also dial 911 for assistance.
+If you or someone you know is having active thoughts of suicide, please: call the National Suicide Prevention Hotline at 1-800-273-TALK (8255) or visit their website.